MakerFaireOrlando/mfo-static-website/pages/badge.md

 ---

-Exhibiting makers and available experiences are subject to change based on community availablity.
+Exhibiting makers and available experiences are subject to change based on community availability.